tcrosen/blog-posts/screen-scraping-with-nodejs-and-scrap.md

+#Screen Scraping with Node.js & Scrap

 Date: 2013-05-01
-Title: Screen Scraping with Node.js & Scrap

 Screen scraping is the practice of scanning (*scraping*) a public URL's markup (*screen*) for the purpose of extracting or manipulating the data contained within.